siy/postgres-async-driver/README.md

-# postgres-async-driver - Asynchronous PostgreSQL Java driver
+# pgAsync - Asynchronous PostgreSQL Java driver

 Postgres-async-driver is a non-blocking Java driver for PostgreSQL.
 The driver supports connection pooling, prepared statements, transactions, all standard SQL types and custom column types.